pacstack/pacstack.github.io/index.md

 # title: "PACStack: an Authenticated Call Stack"
 ---

 > A popular run-time attack technique is to compromise the control-flow integrity of a program by modifying function return addresses on the stack.
-So far, shadow stacks have proven to be essential for comprehensively preventing return address manipulation.
-Shadow stacks record return addresses in integrity-protected memory, secured with hardware-assistance or software access control.
+So far, shadow stacks have proven to be essential for _comprehensively preventing_ return address manipulation.
+Shadow stacks record return addresses in integrity-protected memory secured with hardware-assistance or software access control.
 Software shadow stacks incur high overheads or trade off security for efficiency.
 Hardware-assisted shadow stacks are efficient and secure, but require the deployment of special-purpose hardware.
 >
-> We present authenticated call stack (ACS), an approach that uses chained message authentication codes (MACs) to achieve comparable security without requiring additional hardware support.
-We present PACStack, a realization of ACS on the ARMv8.3-A architecture, using its general purpose hardware mechanism for pointer authentication (PA).
-Via a rigorous security analysis, we show that PACStack achieves security comparable to hardware-assisted shadow stacks without requiring dedicated hardware.
-We demonstrate that PACStack's performance overhead is negligible (<1%).
+> We present _authenticated call stack_ (ACS), an approach that uses chained message authentication codes (MACs).
+Our prototype, PACStack, uses the ARM general purpose hardware mechanism for pointer authentication (PA) to implement ACS.
+Via a rigorous security analysis, we show that PACStack achieves security comparable to hardware-assisted shadow stacks _without requiring dedicated hardware_.
+We demonstrate that PACStack's performance overhead is small (~3%).

 **PACStack: an Authenticated Call Stack** (2019)
 *Hans Liljestrand*,